tony158/IRPClicker/readme.txt

 ############################################################################

 --------------------------------------------------------------------------------------------
-command to start chrome on a specific port in a seperated user profile:
+windows cmd to start chrome on a specific port in a seperated user profile:

 ---
 cd C:\Program Files (x86)\Google\Chrome\Application